ohscar/rmalloc/doc/paper/conclusion.rst

 Implementation Optimizations
 --------------------------------------------
 * Similar to the earlier point, reduce next_unused store offset into heap array.
-This would limit the maximum number of live blocks to *2^sizeof(next_unused_offset)*, which might not be an issue.
+This would limit the maximum number of live blocks to :math:`2^{sizeof(next\_unused\_offset)}`, which might not be an issue.
 It could be a compile-time setting.
 * Automatic merge with adjacent prev/next block in free/new.
 This would cause the free list slots contain too large blocks for its index.

-XXX: Fix bug of free block list.
+* Quick free block find overwrites itself, issue #1 in the Github rmalloc issue tracker.

 .. + discarded: notification on low memory for user compact (spent much time trying to work out algorithm before there was working
     code, premature optimization) <FUTURE-WORK>

 Steve: Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~
-As noted in the discussion, the only mechanism for retrieving data from the system for the tested allocators is using `sbrk()``.
+As noted in the discussion, the only mechanism for retrieving data from the system for the tested allocators is using ``sbrk()``.

 Steve: Future Work
 ~~~~~~~~~~~~~~~~~~~~~